romanosaurus/babel/README.md

 ## Linux:
 Simply go to the folder setup and run setup_unix.sh (or run all the commands from setup_unix.sh manually)

-# Information:
-Please document each part of your code.

-All of the babel work should be done in the b12software::babel namespace.

 # Documentation:
-You can access the babel protocol RFC and the doxygen documentation in the docs folder or [here](babel.b12powered.com).
+You can access the babel protocol RFC and the doxygen documentation in the docs folder or [here](https://babel.b12powered.com).